LAST WEEK IN A NUTSHELL

 - We keep key convictions in various thematic investments.
 Technology, Oncology and Biotech sectors prove relatively resilient in the current context and reveal high growth potential driven by innovation and pricing power.
-Climate action and circular economy themes enable exposure to key solutions for a cleaner future.
-We believe that sustainability will continue to gain in importance for the social and environmental aspects.
-A robust governance appears to deliver better results during the pandemic, both at company and state level.
+We believe that climate and environmental themes enable exposure to key solutions for a cleaner future and will continue to gain in importance as infrastructure plans are becoming green, from China to Europe, and also the US under a Biden administration.

-- We are underweight bonds, keeping a short duration, but highly diversified as the current environment has the potential to create opportunities on bond markets.
+- We are underweight bonds, keeping a short duration, but highly diversified as the current environment is also creating opportunities in the bond market, including in convertible bonds.

-- We are underweight government bonds which provide no return potential except in risk-off phases and their accompanying flight to quality.
+- We are underweight government bonds which provide no return potential except in risk-off phases.
 We prefer peripheral bonds vs. core European countries.

-- In a multi-asset portfolio, diversification into credit appears attractive.
-We are overweight US and EUR investment grade as central banks’ buying represent a support.
+- In a multi-asset portfolio, diversification into credit appears attractive as it brings carry.
+We are overweight European and US investment grade bonds as well as Emerging market debt.

-- We have an exposure to the NOK, which appeared attractive during the crisis, as well as gold and the JPY which are risk mitigators.
+- We hold GBP, likely to re-rate with a soft Brexit.
+We hold NOK, which appeared attractive during the crisis, as well as gold and the JPY, which are risk mitigators.

 - Our conviction in the structural reduction of the euro zone risk premium leads us to be short USD vs EUR.